-The health care bill just signed into law is 2,700 pages, weighs close to 25 pounds, and significantly expands the size, scope, and authorities of faceless bureaucrats in Washington, D.C.

-There are 1,697 instances where the Secretary is given the authority to create, determine, or define things in the bill and at least 70 new programs created.
+This health care legislation is 2,074 pages, weighs 20.8 pound, and significantly expands the size, scope, and authorities of faceless bureaucrats in Washington, D.C.
+There are 1,697 instances where the Secretary is given the authority to create, determine, or define things in the bill.
+And at least 70 new programs are created by this legislation.